- How do I...?

 This regenerated GAC will be returned to use in the beds at Sweeney, or new GAC will be installed when necessary.

-How much will this cost to build and how is it being paid for?
+How much Did this cost to build and how is it being paid for?

 Will the new filters cost more to operate?